teamdeeson/codex/docs/handbook/tools-processes-policies.md

 ## Tools, policies and processes

-Pods should be free to do what they need to do to get the job done.
+Project teams should be free to do what they need to do to get the job done.

 That’s our primary aim, but in an agency we need to have some standard practices that hold us together, as well as the freedoms to work how we need to so that we can deliver great work for our clients.